ICRC-Models/HHCoM/README.txt

 - I ran sympCalibration, which calls modifiedhistoricalSim.
 I realized you do not have to save the full results file.
 We only care about the stage distribution at one point in time and the counts of CC cases.
 - Process results using processRecalibResults.
 - Then you can read in the subsequent CSV into R to filter through the results.

+Running the model with BOTH waning and catch-up:
+- I edited mixInfect in order to allow for this.
+Note that I coded it only specific to catch-up of age 10-19.
+- You will want to first figure out what your catch-up coverage will be.
+Then run the model locally and fill out "Adding catch-up and waning.xlsx".
+Input the first 6 time steps as vaxCUNormRatio.
+- Make sure waning = 1 and vaxCU = 1.